MBezuidenhoutGH/CMPG-323-Overview-34494847/README.md

 <img src="branchstrat.jpg" alt="Branching strategy to be used within each project"/>

 <h2>Login Credentials and .gitignore</h2>
-<The>On Azure, due to security reasons, the connection string must also contain the login credentials to use the database on the server.
-The connection string that also contains the login credentials will be stored in a .json file, but a .gitignore file will be used to not keep track of the .json file otherwise anyone can access my database which means there will be virtually no security.</p>
+<p>In regards to CMPG-323-Project-2-34494847, the connection string must contain the login credentials to use the database on my Azure server.
+The connection string will be stored in a .json file, but a .gitignore file will be used to not keep track of the .json file otherwise anyone can access my database which means there will be virtually no security.</p>